 Before you start your build, please complete the items on the Checklist.
 Make sure to pay particular attention to the Cautions and Future Tasks sections that come after the Checklist.
 To be successful – you must not skip them.

-- Check that your iPhone or iPod iOS is at the level needed to run the version you want to use (FreeAPS requires iOS 13)
+- Check that your iPhone or iPod iOS is at the level needed to run the version you want to use.

 - Check that you have a compatible pump and CGM

 - Check that your radio-link is charged or has batteries (RileyLink, OrangeLink, or EmaLink).
 A radio-link device is required for all pumps except for DASH

 - Check that your Apple Developer program subscription is valid and visit the site to make sure no new terms or conditions are pending acceptance

 - Check that you have a plan to deal with data for yourself, your doctor, or perhaps a caregiver

-- If this is for a child, consider how you are going to handle interactions with the school nurse and when/if/what do you need to add to the 504 plan
+- If this is for a child, consider how you are going to handle interactions with the school nurse and when/if/what you need to add to the 504 plan

 - Make sure you are in a position to keep the school from taking away the RileyLink or Phone from your child